TaskBookly/app/README.md

-A simple task management and focus tool.
+A simple time management and focus tool.

 # ✨ Features